 We use stacking a little before we hop to the afternoon park.
 But it's also easy to do if you take a break from the theme parks for a bit.

 We recently stayed at Disney's Grand Californian Hotel and Spa.
 We rope dropped Disney California Adventure.
 It was an efficient morning we had before leaving the park for Character Dining brunch at Storytellers Café, followed by pool time.
 From the time we redeemed our last morning ride, through breakfast and pool time, until we hopped to Disneyland we used Genie+ to select rides for the afternoon at Disneyland.

 You don't have to be in a park to make selections.
 You just have to have entered a park to make them!
+You also have to wait until the ride you want to reserve is showing a distribution time that is 1 p.m. or later.
 We set an alarm every two hours to remind us to set up the next Lightning Lane.
 We looked for rides in either park that were temporarily closed to reserve them to score a Multiple Experiences pass, since those can be used for all kinds of rides and have no time limit until the park closes.
 When we dried off and headed back to Disneyland in the mid-afternoon, we had multiple rides ahead of us without a wait.
 It was a very efficient but also relaxing day!

 Know When You Can Make the Next Ride Selection

 Knowing when you are eligible to make a new Lightning Lane selection is one of the most important parts of the stacking strategy.
 You can make a new Genie+ Lightning Lane selection: